Baines' Camp: Our full report

 Dangerous animals: High Risk

-Security measures: There are intercom systems in all the rooms, so that guests can contact the managers in an emergency.
-Guests are escorted back to their rooms after dark.
+Security measures: There is a radio in each room, so that guests can contact the managers in an emergency.
+Guests are escorted between the main area and their rooms after dark.

-Fire safety: There are smoke detectors in the rooms, along with fire extinguishers.
+Fire safety: There are fire extinguishers at each of the rooms and in the main area.
 The camp also has a water-trailer which can be utilized in the event of fire.

 Laundry facilities: Included.